The Path to Proton Structure at One-Percent Accuracy: Experimental and theoretical input

 \section{Experimental and theoretical input}

 We present the NNPDF4.0 dataset in detail.
 After a general overview, we examine each of the processes for which new measurements are considered in NNPDF4.0, we present the details of the measurements, and, for each dataset, we describe how the corresponding theoretical predictions are obtained.
 In NNPDF4.0, theoretical predictions for data taken on nuclear targets are supplemented by nuclear corrections, which are specifically discussed in a dedicated section.
+Experimental statistical and systematic uncertainties are treated as in previous NNPDF determinations: see in particular Sect.~2.4.2 of Ref.~\cite{Ball:2014uwa} for a detailed discussion.

 The global dataset presented in this section is the basis for the final NNPDF4.0 dataset, which will be selected from it by applying criteria based on testing for dataset consistency and compatibility, and for perturbative stability upon the inclusion of electroweak corrections.
 The selection of the final dataset will be discussed in Sect.~\ref{sec:dataselection} below.